Iguvine Tablets: The minor triad

 The gods of this triad receive sacrifices in correspondence with those of the major one but these gods are honoured within the town gates.
 Trebos Iovios corresponds to Iove Grabovios, Fisus Sancius to Marte Grabovios and Tefer Iovios to Vofionos Grabovios.
 They received sacrifices of three pregnant sows, three suckling pigs and three ewe lambs respectively.
 Only the identity of the second one is known with any degree of certainty from attestations of his existence in Rome and elsewhere in Italy.
 In Rome he is known as Semo Sancus Dius Fidius.
 It is odd that he is here associated with Mars while his association with Jupiter would seem more well grounded theologically.
 The topic has been the object of a study by Dominique Briquel: he opines the reason should lie in the repressive and henceforth military connotation of the notion of divine sanction of the law.
 This aspect is particularly relevant as to the divine sanction of the town wall, a fact which is of primary concern in the content of the Tablets.

 Trebos in Trebos Iovios is usually understood as corresponding in meaning to Latin trabs, ridge of the roof.
-Tefer of Tefer Iovios is often explained as burner, from the IE root *tep heat.
+Tefer of Tefer Iovios is often explained as burner, from the Indo-European root tep- ("warmth, "heat").
 This interpretation though is very debated.

 Both Benveniste and Dumézil have argued that the Iguvine triads are just another testimony of their three functional hypothesis of IE religion.
 In particular the sacrificial offerings roughly correspond to those of Rome in their three functional significance and the sixfold invocations of VIa 30 and 39, VIb 13 and 32 (nerf, arsmo; veiro, peiquo; castruo, fri: princes, priests; men, cattle; fields, land produce) show a direct connection to the sovereign, military and productive activities.